kevoreilly/CAPEv2/docs/book/src/usage/packages.rst

             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``class``: specify the path of the class to be executed.
 If none is specified, Cuckoo will try to execute the main function specified in the Jar's MANIFEST file.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``msi``: used to run and analyze **MSI windows installer**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``pdf``: used to run and analyze **PDF documents**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``ppt``: used to run and analyze **Microsoft PowerPoint documents**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``ps1``: used to run and analyze **PowerShell scripts**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``python``: used to run and analyze **Python scripts**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``vbs``: used to run and analysis **VBScript files**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``xls``: used to run and analyze **Microsoft Excel documents**.

         **Options**:
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

     * ``zip``: used to run and analyze **Zip archives**.

         **Options**:
             * ``file``: specify the name of the file contained in the archive to execute.
-If none is specified, Cuckoo will try to execute *sample.exe*.
+If none is specified, CAPE will try to execute *sample.exe*.
             * ``free`` *[yes/no]*: if enabled, no behavioral logs will be produced and the malware will be executed freely.
             * ``arguments``: specify any command line argument to pass to the initial process of the submitted malware.
             * ``password``: specify the password of the archive.
-If none is specified, Cuckoo will try to extract the archive without password or use the password "*infected*".
+If none is specified, CAPE will try to extract the archive without password or use the password "*infected*".
             * ``procmemdump`` *[yes/no]*: if enabled, take memory dumps of all actively monitored processes.
-            * ``dll``: specify the name of an optional DLL to be used as a replacement for cuckoomon.dll.
+            * ``dll``: specify the name of an optional DLL to be used as a replacement for capemon.dll.

 You can find more details on how to start creating new analysis packages in the :doc:`../customization/packages` customization chapter.